-The following additional procedures may need to be carried out after a module has been serviced.
+The following procedures may need to be carried out after a module has been serviced.
+They are in addition to the field procedures listed above.

 Note: Replacing or repairing a board module may mean that the module's product code, product type (frequency band), serial number, and/or hardware version need to be re-entered or altered.